achin1tya/LetsStartMachineLearning/README.md

     Note follow the steps given on their website for python 3.6 installation as well be using that

 2. Setup the command line installer or graphical one whichever you prefer

+3. Python installation is also done while installing anaconda

 Lets dive into it